Unzipped (film): Synopsis

 It follows fashion designer Isaac Mizrahi, Keeve's then boyfriend, as he plans and ultimately shows his fall 1994 collection.
 The film put such a rift in their relationship over Mizrahi's depiction that the two broke up over it.

 There are appearances by supermodels Cindy Crawford, Naomi Campbell, Linda Evangelista and Kate Moss, as well as many other celebrities and designers from the fashion world and beyond.
 At the 1995 Sundance Film Festival, it won the Audience Award for U.S. Documentary, tied with Ballot Measure 9.

 Critical reception

 Janet Maslin of The New York Times gave Unzipped a positive review.
 Calling the film a "crafty valentine to the fashion world in general and this irrepressible designer in particular", Maslin praised the film's tight structure and found Mizrahi an engaging personality.
 She concludes that Unzipped is a "smart, spiky documentary".
-Singer-songwriter Charli XCX praised the film on her Letterboxd account, calling it "a truly incredible documentary about the creative process, the viewer and devotion."

 The film holds a rating of 78% on Rotten Tomatoes from 18 reviews.